jeremykuhnash/kubernetes-centos-vagrant/README.md

 # kubernetes-centos-vagrant
-Straight-ahead k8s on Vagrant using CentOS.
+Straight-ahead k8s install using Vagrant on CentOS.